 Share this article

-This 30th edition of the Guide to the Top Mutual Funds will help you analyze mutual funds and find potentially attractive investment candidates.
-More than 700 no-load and low-load mutual funds are covered on the following pages.
-(Information on nearly 1,500 mutual funds is available in the online version of this article.)
+This 31st edition of our Guide to the Top Mutual Funds will help you sort though the large number of mutual funds and find the right one for your portfolio needs.
+More than 730 no-load and low-load funds are covered on the following pages.
+On AAII.com, you will find expanded information on more than 1,520 funds.
+(Visit www.aaii.com/guides/mfguide to see the online data.)
 Each mutual fund is classified into a useful category of similar funds to make comparisons of alternatives more efficient and effective.

 To read more, please become an AAII member or CLICK HERE.